stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ### Process of Activation

 Users can vote to approve this SIP with either their locked/stacked STX or with unlocked/liquid STX, or both.
+The SIP voting page can be found at [sbtc.vote](https://sbtc.vote).
 The criteria for the stacker and non-stacker voting is as follows.

 #### For Stackers: